MacsiDigital/laravel-api-client/README.md

 A name and a field can be passed as a 2nd and 3rd argument.
 A 4th argument can also passed which will be any fields and values in an array that should be passed onto all relationship models.
 This is handy when you need to track a parent's id on teh child model.

 We try to automatically work out the name and field attributes if not passed for you based on the function name, so we will look for a field 'user_id' in the array 'users' in the above method.
-However not all API's use the same id naming so you can set the IDSuffix by adding this to your model.
+However not all APIs use the same id naming so you can set the IDSuffix by adding this to your model.

 ```php
 	protected $IdSuffix = 'ID';